 With focus on renewable energy and a well-developed regulatory framework, the solar market in Brazil has significant long-term potential.
 Scatec is taking an active part in developing solar projects in the country.

-In 2017, Scatec entered a partnership with Equinor for solar development in Brazil and the partners have realised the 162 MW Apodi project together.
+Scatec entered a partnership with Equinor for two solar development projects in Brazil and the partners have realised the 162 MW Apodi and 531 MW Mendubim projects together.

 Honduras is currently dependent on diesel power as a source of energy generation, but the country aims to generate 60% of demand from renewables by 2022.
 Scatec entered the market in Honduras in 2014 and built the 60 MW Agua Fria solar power plant.
 In 2018 the 35 MW Los Prados plant was grid connected.

-Scatec Solar was one of the first developers to enter this market and built three solar plants totalling 43 MW in 2016.
+Scatec was one of the first developers to enter this market and built three solar plants totalling 43 MW in 2016.